WildGums/Orc.Controls/README.md

 The control is made up of two buttons side by side.
 The First button works as a regular button and the second one will display a

-customisable drop down menu under the control.
+customizable drop down menu under the control.

 ![DropDownButton 01](doc/images/DropDownButton_01.png)